pulp/pulp/docs/user-guide/admin-client/authentication.rst

     +----------------------------------------------------------------------+

-pulp-admin finds username and password credentials in the following order.
+pulp-admin searches for a username and password to use in the following order:
     - credentials specified from the command line.
-    - credentials set in user's ``~/.pulp/admin.conf``.
+    - credentials set in the user's ``~/.pulp/admin.conf``.
-    - default credentials used by Pulp.

 Pulp Server installation comes with one default user created with admin level privileges.
 Username and password for this user can be configured in ``/etc/pulp/server.conf`` at the time